-I have more than just a recipe for homemade brown sugar from scratch, check out these links below:
+I have more than just a recipe for homemade brown sugar from scratch, check out more of my favorite recipes at the end of the page.

 Light Brown Sugar: For each cup of white sugar add 2 tablespoons of molasses.